vechiato/vechiato.github.io/content/post/Book 20 Easy Raspberry Pi Projects.md

 This project combines a motion sensor with a camera module to capture and save photos when an intruder is detected.

 ![image](/obsidian/20_rpi_p13.png)

+Full project as a sample for download https://nostarch.com/download/20EasyRPiProjects_ch13_sample.pdf
 #### **Project 14: Home Surveillance Camera**

 Expand on the previous project by recording videos.
 This project introduces video streaming and file management on the Raspberry Pi.